Hi, I’m Solome

 Hi, my name is Solome, nice to meet you!

+I’m a social entrepreneur, digital health investor, and mental health innovator.
 I work with passionate employers, universities and associations who want to change the conversation around mental health.

 Gen Z and Millenials are leveraging technologies in ways that we could never have imagined just a few short years ago, and it’s making a big impact on our mental health.
 Healthcare providers, payers and patients are demanding new and innovative solutions to address the growing national behavioral healthcare costs.